tvdhout/lichess-discord-bot/README.md

 ## COMMANDS
 * `-help` or `-commands` → show list of commands
 * `-about` → show information about the bot
-* `-connect` → connect your Discord profile with your Lichess account.
+* `-connect [lichess username]` → connect your Discord profile with your Lichess account.
 * `-disconnect` → disconnect your Discord profile from a connected Lichess account
 * `-rating [username | user url]` → show all chess ratings.
 When connected with `-connect` you can use this command without giving a username.
 * `-rating [username | user url] [gamemode]` → retrieve the ratings for a user for a specific gamemode